gnu-user/qa-project/README_BACKEND.txt

 own convenience.

     cd BackEnd/bin/
-    java -jar backend.jar
+    java -jar Backend.jar

-Test files have been provided in the /bin/ folder, should you desire to use the back end on sample input.
+Test files have been provided in the bin/ folder, should you desire to use the back end on sample input.
 These can be executed as follows:

+    cd BackEnd/bin/
-    java -jar backend.jar test.atf test.cua ./bin
+    java -jar Backend.jar test.atf test.cua .

 For reference, executing the back end without any arguments will output usage information to the console.